Kulakrum/kulakrum/README.md

 ### Hi there I'm Victor Kulankash 👋

-A Software Engineering enthusiast from Kenya
+A Software Engineering Enthusiast from Kenya

 🌱 I’m currently learning R, C++, Java, Oracle Cloud, A.I and Machine Learning